 - The fund integrates binding ESG criteria in its investment management process.
-The main non-financial objective of ELEVA Absolute Return Europe is to invest, on a long basis, in companies with good ESG practices (i.e. best in universe) or companies that are on an improving path regarding ESG practices (i.e. best efforts) while excluding companies that would not have a minimum absolute ESG score (40/100).
+The main non-financial objective of ELEVA Absolute Return Dynamic is to invest, on a long basis, in companies with good ESG practices (i.e. best in universe) or companies that are on an improving path regarding ESG practices (i.e. best efforts) while excluding companies that would not have a minimum absolute ESG score (40/100).
+The 40/100 minimum ESG score also applies to the sovereign issuers, if any.
+An adjusted minimum ESG score of 30/100 applies to companies incorporated in non-OECD countries, if any.
 At the same time, the fund does not short any company with excellent ESG practices (i.e. with an ESG score >80/100). - The ESG score will be available for at least 90% (in number) of the long-invested pocket.
-The 10% tolerance (companies/assets with no ESG score) will be mainly but not exclusively used to, among others, IPOs. - The long-invested pocket of the ELEVA Absolute Return Europe fund must have a weighted average ESG score superior to the average ESG score of its initial investment universe. - The long-invested pocket of the fund must also show a better performance than its initial investment universe on the following two Principal Adverse sustainability Indicators (PAI): - carbon footprint (in tons of CO2 equivalent/million euros invested, covering Scope 1+2); and - exposure to companies without processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises (sum of the weights).
+The 10% tolerance (companies/assets with no ESG score) will be mainly but not exclusively used to, among others, IPOs.
+For non-European and private corporate bond issuers, an ESG score from a single external data provider is used. - The long-invested pocket of the ELEVA Absolute Return Dynamic fund must have a weighted average ESG score superior to the average ESG score of its initial investment universe. - The long-invested pocket of the fund must also show a better performance than its initial investment universe on the following two Principal Adverse sustainability Indicators (PAI): - carbon footprint (in tons of CO2 equivalent/million euros invested, covering Scope 1+2); and - exposure to companies without processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises (sum of the weights).

-At this point in time, the ELEVA Absolute Return Europe fund has not committed to a minimum percentage of Sustainable Investment as defined internally, in line with the SFDR Article 2.17, nor a minimum percentage of Taxonomy-aligned Sustainable Investments.
+At this point in time, the ELEVA Absolute Return Dynamic fund has not committed to a minimum percentage of Sustainable Investment as defined internally, in line with the SFDR Article 2.17, nor a minimum percentage of Taxonomy-aligned Sustainable Investments.

 Transparency is at the heart of our responsible investor approach.
-For further information on ELEVA Absolute Return Europe, please refer to our ESG Policy and the Prospectus, both available on our website.
+For further information on ELEVA Absolute Return Dynamic, please refer to our ESG Policy and the Prospectus, both available on our website.